-The principle of editing the valves program table is the same as described for the gradient table on page 99.
+The principle of editing the valves program table is the same as described for the gradient table in chapter "LC Gradient" on page 102.

-If you select any field in the comment column, the \P button will appear, which allows you to open a comment window.
+If you select any field in the comment column, the 🔻 button will appear, which allows you to open a comment window.

-Fig. 155: Setup window, KNAUER Switching Valves, Comments
+Fig. 155: Setup window, KNAUER Switching Valves, comments

-8.8 PDA, Detector Method
+8.8 PDA, Detector method